fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 Listed on this watchlist just in case anyone doesn't realize they're dead, and thinks we just didn't know about them.
 Also in case a project is orphaned, then reactivated by a new developer.

-* [Acorde](https://github.com/polymerwitch/Acorde) - federated social music platform.
+* :heavy_multiplication_x: [Acorde](https://github.com/polymerwitch/Acorde) - federated social music platform.
 Almost a year has passed since the initial commit.

 * &#10006; [CloutStream](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed as a federated replacement for LinkedIn.
 Original Mastodon.social account appears to have been removed ([copy on Pinafore]( https://pinafore.social/accounts/25168)), all the links projects tools appear to be down.